Image

 DHC-8 Series 300

 The Dash 8 Series 300 is nearly 3.5 metres longer than the Series 100/200.
 For most people this is enough to identify this version, but when in doubt, look for the location of the emergency exits.
 On the Series 300 these are behind the wings.
 There are several subversions that mainly differ in exact engine version, namely DHC-8-301, 311, -314 and -315.
-The DHC-8-301 has a different main landing gear though than the other subtypes.
+The DHC-8-301 has a different main landing gear than the other subtypes though.
 The later models have a slightly tilted backward landing gear and hence different streamline bodies around the gear.
 When Series 300 aircraft have been equipped with an active noise and vibration suppression system, they are marketed as Q300.

-Main landing gear of a DHC-8-311, with a longer streamline body on the diagonal leg and a curved back on the body of the main leg.
+The main landing gear of a DHC-8-311, with a longer streamline body on the diagonal leg and a curved back on the body of the main leg.

 DHC-8 Series 400

 The longest and most popular series of the Dash Eight is the Series 400, often referred to as just Q400 when they have a noise reduction system.
 The Series 400 are nearly seven metres longer than the Series 300.
-The engines have six bladed props instead on four on the other versions.
+The engines have six blade props instead on four on the other versions.
 Along the bottom of the fuselage, aft of the wings, are strakes giding the air flow.
 Finally, on the top of the vertical stabiliser is a small bullet fairing.
-The main subtypes of the Series 400 are the DHC-8-400, -401 and -402, having a different number of seats.
+The main subtypes of the Series 400 are the DHC-8-400, -401 and -402, having a different number of allowable seats.

 Special variants have drop tanks in the fuselage, resulting in a much wider fuselage below the wings.
 They are named DHC-8-400MR by the Sécurité Civile in France ad DHC-8-400AT by Conair of Canada.
 In both cases they used for fire fighting.